jahilldev/component-elements/README.md

 ## Properties

-If you're not running `preactement` on the server, you have several ways of providing defining props for your component.
+If you're not running `preactement` on the server, you have several ways of defining props for your component.

 ### 1. Nested block of JSON: